-Is the Olympic legacy having an effect on property prices and house values?
+Is the Olympic legacy affecting property prices and house values?

 Zoopla.co.uk recently looked into the Olympic Park in London, and it appears that local property owners are benefiting from the park’s transformation into a leisure and residential area.
-The Olympic Legacy Committee has a 25-year plan that includes plans to develop cultural, entertainment and sporting facilities – making the area one of the most sought popular residential areas in the capital.
-Renamed the Queen Elizabeth Olympic Park, it seems that people who already live in the vicinity could receive a welcome boost to their own property valuations.
+The Olympic Legacy Committee has a 25-year plan to develop cultural, entertainment and sporting facilities – making the place one of the most sought popular residential areas in the capital.
+Renamed the Queen Elizabeth Olympic Park, it seems that people who already live in the vicinity could receive a welcome boost to their property valuations.

 Although the Olympic Games only took place over two weeks in 2012, there has been evidence of rising property prices in the area since the winning bid was announced in 2005.
-Lloyd’s Bank has reported an astonishing 26 percent increase in house prices over the last five years – which is unprecedented in what has generally been one of the more deprived areas of the city.
-Shoreditch in particular has benefited greatly from the so-called ‘Olympic Effect’ as house values in the area have risen by more than 50 percent in the same period!
+Lloyd’s Bank has reported an astonishing 26 per cent increase in house prices over the last five years – which is unprecedented in what has generally been one of the city’s more deprived areas.
+Shoreditch, in particular, has significantly benefited from the so-called ‘Olympic Effect’ as house values in the area have risen by more than 50 per cent in the same period!

 Do new football stadia affect local property values?

-The national game of football has been transformed during the last two decades, and many new stadiums have been constructed in towns and cities up and down the country.
-While many local residents have objected to these super structures being erected in their own ‘backyards’ there is some evidence to suggest that home owners have benefited from them in terms of average house values in nearby neighbourhoods.
+Over the last twenty years, the national football game changed with many new stadiums built.
+While many residents have objected to these superstructures in their own ‘backyards’, some evidence suggests that homeowners have benefited from them in terms of average house values in nearby neighbourhoods.

-A joint study by the London School of Economics and the CASS Business School discovered that house prices around the Emirates and Wembley stadiums have risen by up to 15 percent since the new structures were opened to the public.
-In fact, evidence was uncovered that suggested property prices within 5 kilometres of the new stadia started to rise from the moment plans were announced.
-The house valuation rises were outstripping natural property inflation in other areas of London – suggesting that it was the new developments that were causing the increases.
+A joint study by the London School of Economics and the CASS Business School discovered that house prices around the Emirates and Wembley stadiums rose by 15 per cent since the new structures opened to the public.
+Evidence suggested property prices within 5 kilometres of the new stadia started to rise when plans for the new stadium were announced.
+The house valuation rises outstripped natural property inflation in other London areas- suggesting that the developments were causing the increases.

 More evidence of recreational facilities’ effects

-The evidence was given further credibility when homes next to the new Emirates Stadium and the old Highbury Stadium were compared.
-Whereas house prices around the new facility were rising, a relative decline in property values was taking place around the site of Arsenal’s old stadium.
-This was considered as incontrovertible proof that these huge recreational facilities were having a direct effect on net house prices in the surrounding neighbourhoods.
+Prices of homes next to the new Emirates Stadium and the old Highbury Stadium were compared, and it is evident prices around the new facility were rising.
+In contrast, there was a decline around Arsenal’s old stadium site, which was considered incontrovertible proof that these huge recreational facilities directly affected net house prices in the surrounding neighbourhoods.

-There are times when a house sale needs to be completed quickly.
-However, if you know that new recreational facilities are being planned in your area, it may be worth waiting a while in order to take advantage of any effects the new development might have on the value of your property.
+There are times when a house sale needs to complete quickly.
+However, suppose you know that a new recreational facility is planned in your area, it may be worth waiting a while to take advantage of any effects the new development might have on the value of your property.